log-Mike/RL-WAPI/readme.md

 	`./client.sh lock network`

 # LDAP Server
-- Current version conects to FreeIPA which implements LDAP.
+- Current version conects to a LDAP server that is hosted on a local FreeIPA.

 - To test locally, launch an OS capable of hosting FreeIPA (such as [the lastest Fedora release](https://fedoraproject.org/workstation/download))

+- If you want, set host name in /etc/hosts (ie: giantest.local.com)

 - Resolve download issues, set up the server or client using:

 `sudo dnf install free-ipa {client/server}`

 `sudo ipa-{client/server}-install`

+- For default installation, press enter for all except "config from these settings?", type yes

 # Exit Codes
 - Bash